klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 2. Modify `/opt/cray/pe/lmod/lmod/libexec/myGlobals.lua`: Look for the line with `usrCacheDir` and define a unique directory for it, e.g., `.cache/lmod/ccpe-{version}-{versionsuffix}`.

+    This procedure is easy when we rebuild the container, but in EasyConfig recipes that do not do this, it would require to regenerate this long file outside the container, do the edits there, and then bind mount it when running the container, which is not very practical, but does work.

 ### Issue: Getting Slurm to work